artamim/my-kind-cluster/README.md

 - **Node Affinity**: Pinned redis pods to nodes with `diskType=ssd`.
 - **HPA**: Configured auto-scaling for the stress deployment when CPU exceeds 50%.
 - **NodePort Service**:  Created a NodePort service to expose the nginx deployment and accessed it via port forwarding, as there is no external IP for a worker node in a local kind cluster.
+- **Prometheus Monitoring**:  Deployed a Prometheus DaemonSet to monitor nodes, configured with tolerations to run on tainted nodes.

 ## Prerequisites